 I started building model structures with Books by Hand glue in 2004.
 Those miniature buildings still look like I built them yesterday.
 Continue reading The best glue for paper models

 I use a lot of miniature paper buildings on my train layout.
 The usual knock on paper as a modeling material is that it’s prone to warp.
 But there’s a simple solution for that, and seven years of St. Louis summers hasn’t made it fail on me yet.
+Here’s how I keep paper models from warping.

-Continue reading How to make your paper models less prone to warping
+Continue reading Keep paper models from warping